-Keywords: Exponential Mesh, Exterior Domains, Navier-Stokes, Preconditioning, Saddle-point Problems.
 Participants: Caterina Calgaro [correspondant], Delphine Jennequin.

 The NS3ED code is a solver for steady incompressible Navier-Stokes flows in three-dimensional exterior domains, written in C++.
 The truncated problem is discretized using an exponential mesh and an equal-order velocity-pressure finite element method, with additional stabilization terms.
 A bloc-triangular preconditioner is performed for the generalized saddle-point problem.

-4.4.
-NSVarDens
+4.4. ns2ddv